 Kīnaki: Ngā reta Māori, an exhibition of nineteenth century letters in te reo Māori

 Sir George Grey, 1812 - 1898 was many things to many people.
-The exhibition Kīnaki: Ngā reta Māori contains a sampling of letters from the Sir George Grey Special Collections, that were written to Grey and his contemporaries in te reo Māori.
-Through the letters, the exhibition explores the complex relationships that existed between Māori and Grey, as well as demonstrating the impact of letter writing during the mid to late nineteenth century.
+The exhibition Kīnaki: Ngā reta Māori contained a sampling of letters from the Sir George Grey Special Collections, that were written to Grey and his contemporaries in te reo Māori.
+Through the letters, the exhibition explored the complex relationships that existed between Māori and Grey, as well as demonstrating the impact of letter writing during the mid to late nineteenth century.

 Also available through Soundcloud is an interview with curator Robert Eruera, Pou Kōkiri - Taonga Tuku Iho Māori, in which he shares the background behind the selection of the letters and curation of the exhibition.

 The letters span the 1840s to 1890s and focus on the personal and political, intimate and formal, sometimes all within the same letter.
 Likewise, the tone of address used by the writers varies, ranging from “Friend, the Governor” (GNZMA 330) to the elevated "My dear grandfather, Protector of the Maori people of NZ, Leader of Maori towards enlightenment" (GNZMA 141).

 Also included in the letters are waiata (songs) (GNZMA 141) and whakataukī (proverbs), such as 'Never mind one night in a bad house when you can return to a good house' (GNZMA 557) penned by Ruta Te Rauparaha to Eliza Grey, Sir George Grey's wife.

 Robert Eruera has recently spoken about this letter.
 Watch: